jpype-project/jpype/doc/userguide.rst

   into something that can be compared with a string.
 For example, ``"I" in java.lang.String("team")`` would be equal to False.

-Concatination
+Concatenation
-  Java strings can be appended to create a new string which contains the concatination of the two strings.
+  Java strings can be appended to create a new string which contains the concatenation of the two strings.
 This is mapped to the Python operation ``+``.

 Comparison
   Java strings are compared using the Java method ``compareTo``.
 This method does not currently handle null well and will thus raise and exception.

-Foreach
+For each
   Java strings are treated as sequences of characters and thus can be used with a for loop construct.
 To iterate through all of the characters use the Python construct ``for c in str:``, as does list comprehensions.